jmquigs/ModelMod/Docs/userguide/README.md

 below, you will find information on how to determine if ModelMod can work with your game.

+# Determining compatibility

+Here is a step-by-step guide to determine if your game is compatible with ModelMod.

+1) Use the ModelMod launcher to create a launch profile for your game.
+When constructing a profile, make sure the exe path is the actual game executable and not some intermediate launcher app.
+It may take some trial and error to determine this.
+2) If the game does use an intermediate launcher, you may need to increase the launch window timeout in the ModelMod profile so that the injector has time to attach to the game.
+3) Start the game using the ModelMod launcher.
+After it starts, use the launcher to view the ModelMod log:
+* You should see lines like this in the log.
+If you don't see exactly these lines, most likely the CLR failed to initialize.
+TODO: lines
+4) While in game, try using the next/previous texture keys.
+You should see some artwork "flash green" while in game.
+If you don't, that probably means ModelMod isn't hooking the renderer properly.
+5) Try selecting some artwork and snapshotting it.

 ## Troubleshooting ModelMod compatibility problems

 You have some options if ModelMod doesn't work out of the box with your game.